aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

   This is a busy place with a lot of CI and commit notifications that makes actual chat sometimes difficult!

-- a mailing list at `sourceforge <https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss>`_
+- a mailing list at `SourceForge <https://lists.sourceforge.net/lists/listinfo/aboutcode-discuss>`_

 - a Gitter channel to discuss Documentation at https://gitter.im/aboutcode-org/gsod-season-of-docs